 Too, Erin had slowly realized how much chess meant to her.
 Without it, she had nothing that set her apart from other people, and that was good and bad.
 She was tired of chess, yes, but she was meaningless without it.

-And so slowly, Erin had grown to love the game again.
+And so, slowly, Erin had grown to love the game again.
 She’d played for fun, and then rediscovered the feeling she’d had when she first learned to play.
-She had begun to enter the world of chess, and then she’d travelled into another world.
+She had begun to reenter the world of chess, and then she’d travelled into another world.

 If there was a god of Chess, or perhaps, a goddess, they were a cruel, calculating god that bestowed their gifts like curses upon the people who lived to play.
 If there was a god.